RamonLiao/Blockchain_Specialization-UBSUNY/README.md

 # 1. Introduction

 This repository are learning records of a professional course of blockchain offered by University at Buffalo and The State University of New York.
-The [Blockchain Specialization](https://www.coursera.org/specializations/blockchain#about) could be learned on Cousera.
+The [Blockchain Specialization](https://www.coursera.org/specializations/blockchain#about) could be learned on Coursera.
 If you would like to understand blockchain, learn development, and join Web3, it's highly recommended!

 # 2. Courses and Assignment